Essential Imperator: Rome Tips16 Jul 2019 0

 Be Wary of Disloyal Characters

-Characters can often gain the loyalty of any troops they command, and if enough of your military force is under the sway of disloyal characters, they may choose to start a civil war.
-Always keep your characters above thirty percent loyalty or at least make sure that the disloyal characters have no power or ability to raise a sizable army against you.
+Disloyal characters may choose to start a civil war or take control of armies or navies on their own so always keep your characters above thirty percent loyalty or at least make sure that the disloyal characters have no power or ability to raise a sizable army against you.

 Be Aware of Government Types

-Just to give one example: Migratory Tribes are, perhaps, the most dynamic as they represent not only different power-struggle mechanics but also the option to move about the map by uplifting their pops into temporary armies before plopping them down again somewhere else.
+Just to give one example: Migratory Tribes are, perhaps, the most dynamic as they represent not only different power-struggle mechanics but also the option to move about the map by uplifting their pops into temporary armies before plopping them down again.

-Unlike most other Paradox games where you have almost total control over every aspect of your realm, different government types also exert different levels of control over the game mechanics, like Clan Chief Retinues.
-Republics can't as easily make foreign policy decisions - you need senate approval to take actions, otherwise you may generate Tyranny, which can snow ball into civil wars quite quickly.
+Unlike most other Paradox games where you have almost total control over every aspect of your realm, different government types also exert different levels of control over the game mechanics.
+Clan Chiefs, for example, may recruit on their own.

-It would take an entirely separate government guide to go through every iteration of this mechanic so for now you'll need to learn the nuances as you go.
+It would take an entirely separate government guide to go through every iteration of this mechanic so it's best to simply learn on your own.

 Play Katamari With Your Foes

 It's easy enough to check how powerful your foes are by going to their diplomacy screen.
-You are going to want to look for four things: what kind of military tradition they come from, the number of cohorts they have, their technology levels and their available manpower.
+You are going to want to look for three things: what kind of tradition they come from, the number of cohorts they have, and their technology levels.
 This will allow you a relatively decent estimate on their capability to win (or stalemate) a war with you.
 As Sun Tzu says: “if you know your enemy and know yourself you need not fear the outcome of a hundred battles.”
 Thus, study your own army size and traditions while you size up your enemies.
 Check who their allies are and how effective those armies are.

 This way, you can always choose foes that you are sure to crush.
 Avoid enemies that are large enough to force you to run out of manpower or money during the course of the war.
 The goal is to swallow up smaller powers until you are large enough to challenge your rivals.
 Focus on easy conquests until you're strong enough to take on your “real” enemies.